-We currently have three chestnut-backed thrushes in our collection.
+We currently have four chestnut-backed thrushes in our collection.

 Breeding Programme Category:

 They are part of the European Stud Book programme.

 There are currently 10 European zoos which hold this species as part of the breeding programme.